sara-nl/clouddocs/image_download.markdown

 1. **In your laptop:** You can now download the file via SSH.
 For example, you can use `scp` or `sftp`.
 Like this: `scp admincentos@145.100.XXX.YYY:/wagon/image_file.img`.

+> **Hint:**
+>
+> If you are acquainted with different virtualisation technologies and know about things such us the _qcow2_ format and tools like _qemu_, then you may want to convert the raw image you have just created into any other format you may like.
+It may be worth looking into this because using a format with compression may save some bandwith and download time.

 ## Clearing your footprints

 Once you have downloaded the `image_file.img` file, you can destroy all the scaffolding you rigged up to be able to download it.
 That means that you can: